naps-sled-sas/aap_wiki/README.md

 # Introduction
 This repo is an unofficial "notes from the field" style wiki for common tasks within Ansible/AAP.
-These documents are not officially endorsed by RedHat nor do they supersede any of the official product documentation/best practices.
+These documents are not officially endorsed by RedHat nor do they supersede any of the official product documentation or best practices.

 # Quickstarts / Getting Started